ccameron2/PingTracker/README.md

 - [premake](https://github.com/premake/premake-core)
 - [cmake](https://github.com/Kitware/CMake)

-This program creates an SDL window, displays an imgui ui, and displays the ping data in a graph using implot.
+This program creates an SDL window, displays an imgui ui, and displays ping data in a graph using implot.
 Pings are sent to "8.8.8.8" using imcplib and plfnanotimer is used to measure ping times.
-PingSight uses a premake build system, GenerateProjects also calls cmake to build SDL.
+PingSight uses a premake build system, GenerateProjects calls cmake to build SDL.

 ## Source files
 ```bash